ACPO: AI-Enabled Compiler Framework: Discussion

 ACPO is the first scalable framework for bringing ML into compilers. \taco{It provides the ability to reproduce models on different architecture very fast and the methodology lays out the steps to regenerate data, retrain a new model, and easily deploy with LLVM.
 Compiler autotuning and optimization space have benefited from ML for almost two decades.
 As we pointed out earlier, there are many recent works leveraging ML, however, the goal of ACPO is to provide a novel flexible framework for the LLVM community to leverage ML on any optimization passes of interest with minimal efforts.} Nevertheless, there are a number of challenges and shortcomings we would like to mention here.

 \paragraph{Integration and dependencies} ACPO attempts to alleviate the challenging task of supply chain management and the use of licensed tools by separating the ML framework from the compiler.
 We showed both the integration of PyTorch and TensorFlow among other moving objects, i.e., Autotuner, into our framework, however, upstreaming would remain challenging and requires community efforts to shape the next generations of ML-enabled compilers.
-We also provide the \major{Ahead-Of-Time (AOT) compilation facilities as an alternative method of inference to the developers.
+ACPO provides a class of features at varying LLVM scopes, therefore, new passes can utilize the already available features with minimal or no effort.
+It also provides the flexibility of supporting other types of features, i.e., Graph-based, embeddings, etc. Additionally, we provide the \major{Ahead-Of-Time (AOT) compilation facilities as an alternative method of inference to the developers.
 As mentioned in Section \ref{sec:proposed:ml_api}, ACPO uses Python named pipes to perform interprocess communication.
 Although this allows for greater flexibility, it adds a slight overhead to the compilation time (Shown in Table \ref{tab:compilation_time_overhead}).
 Developers can switch between these modes when building the compiler.
-The flexibility of choosing between the two modes allows for a fast iterative prototyping of ML models during design and training without the need to rebuild the compiler infrastructure after every change and also, an efficient compilation overhead at deployment once the ML models are optimized and ready to be shipped.}

-\paragraph{Multi-objective optimization} ACPO optimizes the performance of a code region with intelligent unrolling decisions.
+The flexibility of choosing between the two modes allows for a fast iterative prototyping of ML models during design and training without the need to rebuild the compiler infrastructure after every change and also, an efficient compilation overhead at deployment once the ML models are optimized and ready to be shipped.} \paragraph{Multi-objective optimization} ACPO optimizes the performance of a code region with intelligent unrolling decisions.
 However, in a number of cases, we experimentally observe that the emitted code size is also increased.
 This is a(n) (in)direct result of Inliner and Loop Unroll which increase the number of instructions and thus, the code size.
 Although this is outside the scope of the current work, an enhanced version may also benefit from taking into account both of the objectives in its exploration strategy by identifying the Pareto optimality \cite{hoste2008cole,Ashouri2013VLIW,CK-ReQuest, silva2021exploring}.
+Similar strategies are employed for a number of adjacent problems; i.e, Multicore Embedded Systems \cite{ascia2005dse,silvano2011multicube} and Compiler autotuning \cite{hoste2008cole,Ashouri2013VLIW,CK-ReQuest}.